 My favorite Page story goes way back to LA county fair when I had only been showing a few years.
 A friend helped me show my sheep and she had handled one of my ram lambs.
 He was junior champion and was up for breed champion.
 Page and I stood on the sidelines.
 At the time I was in awe of Page and a bit intimidated.
 As we watched, Page said that she thought her yearling would win champion as he was undefeated.
 When the judge picked my ram lamb, Page was very surprised.
 She wondered whose lamb it was.
 I was too intimidated to admit that he was mine.
 Later, Page came over to me and was laughing “Now there I was sounding off about my yearling to you when your lamb beat him!”
 (Page thought it was hilarious!)

-Check out another Page & Norton story on our Newsletter page, issue Summer 2019.
+Check out another Page & Norton story in our Newsletter, issue Summer 2019.

 I would love to collect other Page & Norton stories.
-Please feel free to add to our collection by clicking on Leave a Comment (at top).
+Please feel free to add to our collection by clicking on Leave a Comment (up top by the title).